SohamKulkarni2005/MayuraaWebsite/README.md

 ---

+## Updating the Website (Netlify Build-Minute-Saving Workflow)

+Netlify only has limited free build minutes per month.
+To avoid wasting them, builds are kept **stopped** by default and only turned on briefly when we're actually ready to publish.

+### Everyday editing (costs 0 build minutes)
+1. Make edits directly on GitHub (or locally), commit, and push to `main` as many times as needed.
+2. Since Netlify builds are stopped, none of these pushes trigger anything on Netlify — no build minutes are used, no matter how many commits you make.
+3. To check how a change actually looks, open the relevant `.html` file directly in a browser (double-click it, or drag it into a browser tab).
+   Since the site has no build step, this is a very close preview of the live version — completely free, no Netlify involved.
+4. Repeat steps 1–3 until you're fully happy with everything.

+### Publishing (only when ready to go live)
+1. Go to Netlify → **Project configuration → Build & deploy → Continuous
+   deployment → Build settings → Configure**.
+2. Set **Build status** to **Active**.
+3. Go to the **Deploys** tab → **Trigger deploy → Deploy site**.
+4. Wait for the deploy to finish, then open the live site URL to confirm the update actually shows up.
+5. Go back to **Build settings → Configure** and set **Build status** back to **Stopped builds**.

+### The one rule to remember
+> Turning "Active" back on is the *publish* step, not the *review* step.
+> Always preview changes locally first.
+Only flip builds to Active when
+> you're ready for the real site to update — then flip it back to Stopped
+> right after.

+### Where to find "Build status"
+Project configuration → Build & deploy → Continuous deployment →
+Build settings panel → **Configure** button → **Build status** field.
+(There isn't a separate standalone "Stop builds" button on the main page — it's inside this Configure screen.)

 ## Notes for Future Coordinators
 - Always share the **latest version** of the HTML file when asking Claude for changes
 - Keep the `SAMAN___.TTF` and `logo.jpg` files in the repository — deleting them breaks the site